 All of the subjects and lectures were very insightful, but what impressed me most were the field trips to farms and the agribusiness companies.
 These activities gave me the chance to learn about the advanced and highly technical production methods associated with food safety and environmental health.

 I am currently working at ActionAid Vietnam, an anti-poverty global network that works closely with the poor to end poverty and injustice.
-The skills I learnt in the Master of Agriculture and Environment I use everyday in my current role in charge of climate change adaptation throughout sustainable agriculture and livelihood development.
+The skills I learnt in the Master of Agriculture and Environment I use every day in my current role where I'm in charge of climate change adaptation throughout sustainable agriculture and livelihood development.